hknd23/idcempy/docs/idcempy_tutorial.rst

 Middle-inflated Ordered Probit (MiOP) without Correlated Errors
 ---------------------------------------------------------------

-A Middle-inflated Ordered Probit (MiOP) model should be estimated ehn the ordered outcome variable is inflated in the middle category.
+A Middle-inflated Ordered Probit (MiOP) model should be estimated when the ordered outcome variable is inflated in the middle category.

 The following example uses 2004 presidential vote data from Elgun and Tilam (`2007 <https://journals.sagepub.com/doi/10.1177/1065912907305684>`_).

-We begin by loading the required libraries and IDCeMPy
+We begin by loading the required libraries and IDCeMPy:

 .. testcode::